Eurotrain: Departure from the project

 THSRC had difficulty raising capital for the project.
-In May 1999, the government of Japan promised soft loans if THSRC switched to TSC, and the head of the losing CHSRC bid, who was the top financier of the governing Kuomintang, promised funds, too.
+In May 1999, the government of Japan promised soft loans if THSRC switched to TSC, Liu Tai-ying, head of the China Development Corp. and also the head of the losing CHSRC bid, who was the top financier of the governing Kuomintang, promised funds, too.
 In light of these offers, in May 1999, THSRC signalled that the selection of the core system supplier is still open, and formally relaunched a tender on 15 June 1999.

 To balance the perceived financial advantages of the TSC offer, Eurotrain offered to take a 10% stake in THSRC in September 1999.
 (The next year, TSC, too, would sign an agreement to buy a 10% stake in THSRC.)
 The competitors also received public government backing for their offers.
 While the Japanese government supported TSC with the above-mentioned promise of loans, a letter from the European Union's Trade Commission to Taiwan's government expressed Europe-wide support for Eurotrain.
 A visit by France's Transport Minister was only called off in the wake of the Taiwan frigates kickback scandal, leading to rumours that Eurotrain may have links to the lobby group at the centre of the scandal.
 However, further ministerial visits from both France and Germany were planned before the decision came.

 THSRC announced on 28 December 1999 that it would negotiate a final contract with the Taiwan Shinkansen Consortium, saying that while both trains were satisfactory, TSC had "technology, price, finance and maintenance merits".
 THSRC emphasized that expectations on exchange rate fluctuations played a role, but also noted that TSC offered a newer Shinkansen than they had in 1997.

 It was rumoured that the decision for TSC over Eurotrain was political: according to Taiwanese media, the choice was made to pave the way for then-President Lee Teng-hui's visit to Japan.
 THSRC denied the allegations.
 However, in a book published earlier in May 1999, Lee made a case for picking the Japanese offer, claiming that while it was more expensive, the Shinkansen was superior based on safety and political considerations.